She Brought Watercolors to Glacier Bay

 As your trip approaches, the emails become more frequent with a trip reminder two weeks out making sure your flights are confirmed, and finally a few days beforehand to make sure you know how to find the boat on the day of your trip.

 On the day of a trip, even though I’m not there, I’m just as excited as you are!
 However, my job isn’t finished yet.
-Merch for David B cruisesAfter I get a text from Jeffrey that everyone has arrived at the boat safely, boarded, and you are underway I usually don’t hear anything, but I am available to the crew throughout the trip – just in case.
+Merch for David B cruisesAfter I get a text from Jeffrey that everyone has arrived at the boat safely, boarded, and you are underway I am still available to the crew throughout the trip – just in case.

 After your trip, I’ll send you an invoice for any David B Gear you purchased to take home such as a book, coffee mug or sweatshirt.
 And finally, I’ll send a post-trip survey to find out how we did.